liamcraffey/liamcraffey.github.io/README.md

-# liamcraffey.github.io

-## Synopsis
-This repository is for a personal website that I (Liam Craffey) am starting up.
+# Liam Craffey's Personal Resume

+This is a personal website for Liam Craffey.
+It acts as a Resume, Portfolio, and Blog.
+It was created using the Ja - Resume theme and personalized by Liam Craffey.